 Over the course of the last four decades, there has been tremendous progress in the area of traffic safety.
-New safety regulations have expanded efforts to educate drivers about the most common causes of traffic accidents resulting in a gradual decline in the number of traffic fatalities.
+New safety regulations have expanded efforts to educate drivers about the most common causes of traffic accidents resulting in a gradual decline in traffic fatalities.
 In fact, the National Highway Traffic Safety Administration (NHTSA) reports that the last decade saw a 25% reduction in fatalities and a 13% decline in traffic injuries.
 All of that is great news for drivers, of course, but any celebration would be premature.
 The fact is that there are still many causes of traffic accidents that can and should be prevented.

 Why You Shouldn’t be Distracted when Driving

-The problem of distracted driving appears to be especially prevalent among teenage drivers, with roughly 60% of all crashes involving teens.
+Distracted driving appears to be especially prevalent among teenage drivers, with roughly 60% of all crashes involving teens.
 These distractions can vary from conversations with others inside the vehicle (15% of crashes), being on the phone (12%), to being distracted by something inside (10%) or outside (9%) of the vehicle.

-Take rubbernecking for example.
+Take rubbernecking, for example.
 According to some estimates, drivers actually spend a little more than half of their time behind the wheel paying attention to something other than the road.

-However, there are times when drivers just cannot seem to stop themselves from staring at wrecked cars, injured travelers, or the emergency workers who are trying to help them.
+However, there are times when drivers cannot seem to stop themselves from staring at wrecked cars, injured travelers, or the emergency workers who are trying to help them.
 It would be bad enough if rubbernecking resulted in nothing more than a minor delay for other drivers as traffic slowed to a crawl.
 Unfortunately, rubbernecking can lead to additional accidents as drivers suffering from such distractions often end up crashing themselves.

 It is important to recognize that most of us have been guilty of this at least once or twice in our lives.
-After all, there is a natural tendency to want to see what caused your traffic delay – even if you are moments away from railing against the drivers in front of you for doing the exact same thing.
+After all, there is a natural tendency to want to see what caused your traffic delay – even if you are moments away from railing against the drivers in front of you for doing the same thing.

 Solving the Problem